jgraef/fdtd/README.md

 # TODO

- - use bevy-ecs
-  - reflect feature seems to work with older version of wgpu-types
  - use types from nonmax crate in half-edge graph and maybe fdtd impl?
  - fix transparency:
   - when overlapping: order-independent transparency?